Atlanta Research Conference

 Mercer University’s Atlanta Research Conference began in 2011 as a “desire to encourage and inspire students and faculty to become more involved in research activities as well as provide a venue where they can share their findings.”

-For more information about Mercer’s Atlanta Research Conference, contact Dr. Cameron Miller, Assistant Professor of Psychology and Atlanta Research Conference Chair, at 678.547.6009 or email@example.com.
+For more information about Mercer’s Atlanta Research Conference, contact Dr. Cameron Miller, Associate Professor of Psychology and Atlanta Research Conference Chair, at (678) 547-6009 or firstname.lastname@example.org.

-Submissions for the 2019 Atlanta Research Conference are open and will be accepted until March 15 at 5:00 p.m.
+Proposals for the 2023 Atlanta and Regional Academic Centers Research Conference are open and will be accepted until Friday, February 24, 2023 at 11:59 p.m.

 A complete proposal submission includes the following: